Memer121/SegNet-MHP-Camera/readme.md

 # SegNet MHP Camera

- This is a camera that will run off of the SegNet MHP Object Detection network.
+ This is a camera that will run off of the SegNet Semantic Segmentation model.
 This can be used as a security camera and can highlight any individuals in frame.

 ![add image descrition here](direct image link here)

 ## The Algorithm

-Add an explanation of the algorithm and how it works.
-Make sure to include details about how the code works, what it depends on, and any other relevant info.
-Add images or other descriptions for your project here.
+SegNet is a semantic segmentation model.
+It consists of an encoder network and a decoder network, followed by a, one pixel at a time, classification layer.
+The enconder is usually a pre-trained network, such as ResNet.
+The task of the decoder network is to semantically project the features learnt by the encoder onto a pixel space to get a dense classification.

 ## Running this project